► Open House: Sunday, January 26, 2020

 Notification of Acceptance

 The Social Welfare and Social Research PhD program admissions committee forwards a recommendation of regular, provisional, deferred, or denied status to the dean of the School of Behavioral Health and to the dean of the Faculty of Graduate Studies for confirmation.
 Reasons for designation are given to applicants who receive other than regular acceptance.
 All applicants are first notified by the dean's office of their admissions status.
 Accepted students must then acknowledge in writing their intentions to reserve their place in the program.

-Potential applicants may receive general admissions information from the School of Behavioral Health office of admissions.
-Requests for specific information about each program should be directed to the Department of Social Work and Social Ecology's admissions coordinator.
+Potential applicants may receive general admissions information from the School of Behavioral Health Office of Admissions.
+Requests for specific information about the program should be directed to the program director.

 All applicants must submit their application online.
 Applicants can also monitor the status of their application online.
 In addition, the School of Behavioral Health office of admission informs all applicants when their files are complete or if additional information is required.
 The department's admissions coordinator reviews all completed applicant files and contacts the candidates for an admissions interviews.